 Best Tasting Protein Bars

 Taste perception is an incredibly personal thing.
-One person’s delight is another’s love is another persons yuck, no way!
+Goldilocks level sweetness is too much & too little for others.
+These are my personal opinions.
 Have you tried these?
 Do you love them?
 Do you prefer others.
 Suggest them in comments!

 Best Tasting Winner – Vive Chocolate Hazelnut Bar